Corcovado National Park: Threats

-Increased tourism has led to an increased presence of humans in the park, which may threaten the long-term survival of the park's larger mammals.
-To help combat the threat of over-exposure, many agencies and other groups (including Conservation International, The Nature Conservancy, WWF–U.S., rain-forest conservation groups in several countries, Catholic Relief Service, Organization of American States, and the Costa Rican, Danish, Dutch, Swedish and United States governments) have come together to provide aid to the conservation cause.
+Increased tourism has led to an increased presence of humans in the park, which some worry could threaten the long-term survival of the park's larger mammals.
+To help combat the threat of over-exposure, many agencies and other groups (including Conservation International, The Nature Conservancy, WWF–U.S., rain-forest conservation groups in several countries, Catholic Relief Service, Organization of American States, and the Costa Rican, Danish, Dutch, Swedish and United States governments) have come together to provide aid to the conservation of mammalian species.